dotnet/docs/docs/standard/datetime/choosing-between-datetime.md

   - "DateTime structure"
 ms.assetid: 07f17aad-3571-4014-9ef3-b695a86f3800
 ---
-# Choose between DateTime, DateTimeOffset, TimeSpan, and TimeZoneInfo
+# Choose between DateTime, DateOnly, DateTimeOffset, TimeSpan, TimeOnly, and TimeZoneInfo

 .NET applications can use date and time information in several ways.
 The more common uses of date and time information include: